Girls Rule Cofounder & Program Creator

 Dena Patton, GRF Cofounder & Program Creator

-In 2013, I co-founded the Girls Rule Foundation with three like-minded women who shared my passion for advancing the next generation of female leaders.
-With the belief that leadership starts young, Girls Rule equips girls with essential skills in self-esteem, leadership, and financial literacy.
+I co-founded the Girls Rule Foundation with three like-minded women in 2013 who shared my passion for advancing the next generation of female leaders.
+With the belief that leadership starts young, Girls Rule Foundation equips girls with essential skills sets in self-esteem, leadership, and financial literacy.

 Stephanie Millner – The Foundation to me is a stepping stone in the journey of life.
 I believe a dream is reality that hasn’t yet met the right tools.
 My hope for the Foundation is to provide the right tools for girls to love themselves, enjoy life and live their dreams.
 As a teen, I was fortunate enough to have mentors that encouraged me.
 I want to offer this same support so that any young woman willing to believe in themselves will have the same opportunities for self-discovery and achievement as I was given.